tadyen/LoL-Report-macro/README.md

 - Can't rebind to Mouse Buttons eg MB4/MB5
 - Msg doesn't accept exclamation marks (and probably any punctuation for the matter)
+- Very dogshit code.
+To call it any variety of pasta is a compliment

+## Potential upgrades

+I guess I could improve it with the following features in future:

+- Pre-game lobby reporting option
+- Checkboxes to select which players to report (to avoid hitting your duo)